plana93/git_good_practice/first_steps_with_git/0_base_commands.md

 ```
 or
 ```
-git branch -b feature-branch # create and switch to new branch
+git checkout -b feature-branch # create and switch to new branch
 ```

 edit something